-Eden Revisited: The Novel Book Launch
+Eden Revisited: A Novel Book Launch

 Performance Space, László Z. Bitó ’60 Conservatory Building

-this event will also be livestreamed
+This event will also be livestreamed

 This book launch honors the novel Eden Revisited, written by the late, distinguished alumnus Laszlo Bito ’60.
 Bito, granted asylum from his native Hungary in 1956, went on to develop the gold standard drug for glaucoma as he pursued a celebrated scientific career at Columbia University.
 In later life, he devoted himself to writing and became a force in Hungarian intellectual life and philanthropy, and published numerous works.
 Eden Revisited is his first book to be published in English in over a decade.

 The conference brings together preeminent scholars of religion who will speak to the novel’s themes: Bruce Chilton ’71, director of the Institute of Advanced Theology at Bard, which is copublishing the book with Natus Books, Alan Avery-Peck, Kraft-Hiatt Professor in Judaic Studies at the College of the Holy Cross, and Claudia Setzer, professor of religion at Manhattan College.
 Leon Botstein, president of Bard College, will introduce the panel.
 A discussion with audience members will follow the talks.
 This event will be livestreamed.